-Access to the Zone 3 parcel is by Olmsted drive, an existing private road.
-There is a sidewalk along Olmsted drive.
+Access to the Zone 3 parcel is by Olmsted drive, an existing private road, which contains a sidewalk along its western edge.

 Compliant accessible pedestrian access is provided for within each Subdistrict and the design meets AAB requirements for the Project.